Thermodynamics of relativistic quantum fields confined in cavities: Energetics and performance of relativistic quantum machines

-We are in the position to anticipate that there are three different scenarios possible, which we list below: \begin{itemize} \item[i)] The denominator of (\ref{efficiency:two}) and the term $\sum_{k\in E}k\,\Delta N_k$ yield contributions to first order in $h$.
-In this case, we find that, at low temperatures, the efficiency (\ref{efficiency:two}) has the expression
+We are in the position to anticipate that there are two different possible behaviors of the efficiency \eqref{efficiency:two}, which we list below: \begin{itemize} \item[i)] The contributions $\Delta N^{(1)}_k$ vanish both in the numerators and denominator, which would give us an efficiency of the form

-where $\Gamma$ is a constant to be determined.
-For this particular case, we will also be able to compute explicitly the first order correction to $\Gamma$. \item[ii)] The denominator of (\ref{efficiency:two}) yields contributions to first order in $h$ but the term $\sum_{k\in E}k\,\Delta N_k$ yields contributions to second order in $h$.
-In this case, we find that, at low temperatures, the efficiency (\ref{efficiency:two}) has the expression

-where $\Gamma^{\prime}$ and $\Theta^{\prime}$ are constants to be determined. \item[iii)] Finally, both the denominator of (\ref{efficiency:two}) and the term $\sum_{k\in E}k\,\Delta N_k$ yield contributions to second order in $h$.
-In this case, we find that, at low temperatures, the efficiency (\ref{efficiency:two}) has the expression
+where $\Gamma(t)$ is a time dependent function independent of $h$. \item[ii)] The term $\Delta N^{(1)}_k$ vanishes in the numerator but not in the denominator.
+Therefore, expression \eqref{efficiency:two} reads

-where, again, $\Gamma^{\prime\prime}$ and $\Theta^{\prime\prime}$ are constants to be determined. \end{itemize} We notice, surprisingly, that the three possible scenarios are markedly different.
-In particular, while scenarios i) and iii) are independent of the perturbative parameter $h$ to lowest order, scenario ii) appears to have the lowest correction at first order in the perturbative parameter $h$.
+where $\Gamma^{\prime}(t)$ is a time dependent function independent of $h$. \end{itemize} We notice, surprisingly, that the two possible scenarios are markedly different.
+Note that it other behaviours are not possible due to the fact that the energy is a continuous and finite function of the parameters of the system in this perturbative regime.

-In the following section we will proceed to show how can the different scenarios described above arise as a consequence of the choice of the initial (Gaussian) state of the system.
+In section \ref{section:role:initial:state} we will proceed to show how can the different scenarios described above arise due to the choice of the initial Gaussian state.